openid/fapi/Financial_API_WD_CIBA.md

 ### 5.1 Introduction

 The OIDF Financial-grade API (FAPI) is a REST API that provides JSON data representing higher risk data.
 These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

+The standard OAuth method for the client to send the resource owner to the authorization server is to use an HTTP redirect.
+FAPI specification support this interaction model and are suitable for use cases where the resource owner is interacting with the client on a device they control that has a web browser.
+There are however many use-cases for initiating payments where the resource owner is not interacting with the client in such a manner.
+For example, the resource owner may want to authorize a payment at a "point of sale" terminal at a shop or fuel station.

 The Client Initiated Backchannel Authentication Flow [CIBA] specifies an alternate method of users granting access to their resources whereby the flow is started from a consumption device, but authorized on an authentication device.

-The following sections specify a profile of CIBA that is suited for financial-grade APIs.
+The following sections specify a profile of CIBA that is suited for high-value transactions and sensitive (personal and other) data.

 ### 5.2 Client Initiated Backchannel Authentication Security Provisions